-(a) Any person 18 years of age or older, or a fiduciary acting on that person's behalf, may disclaim an interest under testate or intestate succession or a survivorship arrangement authorized under Article IV by a signed and acknowledged declaration of disclaimer, either filed with the court, bank or insurance company or delivered to the person or entity holding the

-- 1 property subject to a survivorship arrangement.
-A disclaimer of an interest under testate or - 2 intestate succession must be filed with a court before the entry of a final probate order. - 3 (b) In no event shall disclaimer be permitted after distribution or other acceptance of the 4 subject property. - (c) The disclaimer may be in full or in part, or subject to the reservation of a life estate interest in the land.
-No interest so disclaimed shall be considered to have vested in the disclaiment, nor shall the disclaimer be considered to be a transfer of the disclaimed interest. - (d) Unless the governing instrument (if any) expressly provides otherwise, the interest disclaimed shall be treated as though the disclaimant had predeceased the decedent.

-In a significant break from traditional disclaimer doctrine, the AIPRA permits a "directed disclaimer," which permits the disclaimant to identify (from within a limited category of eligible parties) who will acquire the interest so disclaimed.
+2 (a) Any person 18 years of age or older, or a fiduciary acting on that person's behalf, may 3 disclaim an interest under testate or intestate succession or a survivorship arrangement 4 authorized under Article IV by a signed and acknowledged declaration of disclaimer, either filed 5 with the court, bank or insurance company or delivered to the person or entity holding the 6 property subject to a survivorship arrangement.
+A disclaimer of an interest under testate or 7 intestate succession must be filed with a court before the entry of a final probate order.
+8 (b) In no event shall disclaimer be permitted after distribution or other acceptance of the 9 subject property.
+10 (c) The disclaimer may be in full or in part, or subject to the reservation of a life estate 11 interest in the land.
+No interest so disclaimed shall be considered to have vested in the 12 disclaimant, nor shall the disclaimer be considered to be a transfer of the disclaimed interest.
+13 (d) Unless the governing instrument (if any) expressly provides otherwise, the interest 14 disclaimed shall be treated as though the disclaimant had predeceased the decedent.
+15 Reporters' Note 16 17 18 19 20 21 22 23 24 In a significant break from traditional disclaimer doctrine, the AIPRA permits a "directed disclaimer," which permits the disclaimant to identify (from within a limited category of eligible parties) who will acquire the interest so disclaimed.
 Especially given extant USSCT jurisprudence covering situations where far less control had been exercised by the disclaimant, the right to direct the disclaimer suggests that there has been an actual receipt and subsequent transfer of the property disclaimed, triggering the disclaimant's potential exposure to certain tax laws and creditors' claims.
 See Drye v.
 United States,528 U.S. 49 (1999).

-The provision above instead provides that the disclaimed interest will pass as though the disclaimant had predeceased the decedent.
+25 26 27 28 29 The provision above instead provides that the disclaimed interest will pass as though the disclaimant had predeceased the decedent.
 It also tracks TPC and AIPRA language, however, that specifically negates the characterization of a disclaimer as a transfer and therefore avoids concerns over fraudulent transfers or conveyances.

-Note that a successor's disclaimer could trigger lapse as described in Section 3-403.
+30 31 Note that a successor's disclaimer could trigger lapse as described in Section XXXX.
+32 [Drafting note: AIPRA says "renunciation or disclaimer," some other provisions &

+TPCs often just say "renunciation."
+This drafted provision selects the term "disclaimer" rather than using both terms.]